 - The superheroes of the Watchmen comic are all white and predominantly male.
 The main character of the Watchmen HBO series is a black woman; the cast is a diverse mix of black, white, and Asian; Laurie Blake (formerly Juspeczyk) is a much more prominent character; and Dr. Manhattan masquerades as (and thus is played by) a black man.
 The plot also focuses primarily on issues of racial conflict, trauma, and justice.

-- Vampire: The Masquerade's fifth addition has taken strides to be more diverse.
+- Vampire: The Masquerade's fifth edition has taken strides to be more diverse.
 For instance, the sourcebook Chicago by Night features several minority characters, including the city's Prince, African-American Kevin Jackson.
 Another NPC is a black Drag Queen who is active in the ballroomnote scene and has his own House within that subculture.

 - Golden Sun: The game is set on a world map that resembles Earth before the continents as we know them were formed, although the Fantasy Counterpart Cultures are more or less those of Earth.